 I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnic diversity and identity, social exclusion and discrimination, service provision and needs, third sector and community organisations, social networks and social capital.

 My recent research projects include grants from the European Commission, the Fundamental Rights Agency, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), as well as work commissioned by local authorities, public bodies and charitable organisations.
 I have been also involved in several partnership initiatives with NGOs and community organisations, including events, consultations and evaluations.

-My publications – both in English and Italian – include reports, papers and book chapters on a range of topics, such as migration policy, migrants’ integration and identity and social statistics at both national and European level.
+My publications – in English, Italian and Spanish – include reports, papers and book chapters on a range of topics, such as migration policy, migrants’ integration and identity and social statistics at both national and European level.

 Since 2002 I have been a contributor to the ‘Dossier Statistico Immigrazione – IDOS (Italy), in particular working on EU migration policy and trends; and I am now a member of IDOS Scientific Committee.
 I have been a visiting scientist at the University of Turin and the Collegio Carlo Alberto (2018-2019) and at the University of Padua (2022).
 I am currently an associate member of the CER-Migracions research centre (Barcelona) and a member of the Global Diversities and Inequalities Research Centre (London).

 [The views presented on this blog are solely mine and

 do not represent the positions of my institutions of affiliation]